the-whole-fruit/manifesto/README.md

 -----------------------------

-One small link to add to your contributing.md file, one giant leap in software quality for your project.
+### One small link to add to your contributing.md file, one giant leap in software quality for your project.

 If you adhere to The Whole Fruit Manifesto, please consider adding a link to the following principles to help your contributors produce better code.
-This file gets improved all the time with examples and best practices.
+Remember, this file gets improved all the time with examples and best practices.

 ## Rules for writing effectively (ONE = MOR framework)